jankeromnes/Gaudi-In-a-Day/README.md

 Contact Form:

 ## Deployment
+---

 The website was created using Gitpod.
 Git was used for version control and pushed to a repository hosted on Github.
 The website is deployed using Github pages Gaudi-In-a-Day.

-How to deploy the code locally?
-If you wish to run this code locally then please follow the instructions below.

-1. Download the code from the Github repository at Gaudi-In-a-Day
-2. Click on Clone or download then Download ZIP.
-This will download the code into a ZIP folder locally on your computer.
-3. Uncompress the ZIP folder and open.
+How it was done is listed be below:

 ## Credits